huanrenfeng/huanrenfeng.github.io/_posts/2020-11-19-switch-from-chrome-to-edge-to-vivaldi.md

 - The icon of a new chrome plugin is not pinned by default.
 I don't like it.
 - It seems to have no flash problem when activating the window after it minimized.Hoever, when starting up, it still have the god damn white flash problem.
 However, I almost don't close the browser when it got some problem.
 So it's not that important.
 - Has less appearance settings than Vivaldi.
 I like Vivaldi
+- When loading pages in a new tab or reloading a page when click back to it, it starts white.
+I hate it.

 Personally, I think I can use them together.
 One is quick, the other is user friendly.
+Personally, I prefer eye-protection rather than quick.
+This is because when I'm searching stuff, I'm also thinking, so in fact I'm not that in hurry to save 1 second.
+I can use the loading time to think.
+But I can't bear the white flash.
+So I tend to use Vivaldi.

 It's a shame that no browser is perfect.
 If we can put them together like lego we can certainly get a perfect one.